 Therefore, RBI changed some of its rules and reduced restrictions on banks on the number of loans they could make to NBFCs.
 Making it easier for NBFCs to obtain funds.
 Banks could earlier lend only up to a maximum of 10% of their loans to NBFCs.
 This limit was raised to 15%, temporarily, for a few months.
 This step released close to $10 billion worth of liquidity into the cash-starved NBFC companies.
 NBFCs could raise cash in the short term and roll over their debts.

 NBFC crisis left us with innumerable lessons.
-The first and the foremost being the need to relook at the rating methods adopted by various agencies to make the predictions more accurate and advance, before the event actually occurs.
+The first and foremost being the need to relook at the rating methods adopted by various agencies to make the predictions more accurate and advance, before the event actually occurs.

 The regulations on the role of auditors and independent Directors appointed by these companies need to be looked into as well.

 Despite the crisis, the sector seems to have learned its lessons and come back stronger.
 Some steps to avoid such scenarios will take time for they are to be taken by the government, on a nation-wide level.
 Such as improvement in regulations.
-By either giving more teeth to RBI with capacity to enforce implementations of NBFC regulations or setting up a separate regulatory agency for NBFCs, equity and bond markets, pensions, mutual funds, insurance, etc.
+By either giving more teeth to RBI with the capacity to enforce implementations of NBFC regulations or setting up a separate regulatory agency for NBFCs, equity and bond markets, pensions, mutual funds, insurance, etc.

 Till then, the financial institutions will remain conservative with their cash and the borrowing more expensive.
-It is quite likely that the progress will be muted.
+It is quite likely that progress will be muted.

 Though the worst is over.
 The market of NBFCs is reviving and companies are lining up to get NBFC license.